Posted on Tuesday, September 10th, 2024 at 9:00 am

 Key steps to support your claim include:

-• Obtain Professional Opinions: Ensure your treating physicians provide clear, detailed statements about how your condition limits your ability to work.
+- Obtain Professional Opinions: Ensure your treating physicians provide clear, detailed statements about how your condition limits your ability to work, including the opinions of your treating professionals.

 Seeking Legal Help for Mental Health Disability Claims

 Dealing with long-term disability claims for mental health conditions can be daunting.
-If the insurance company denied or terminated your benefits, or if you’re struggling with an ongoing claim, the guidance of an experienced LTD lawyer can make a significant difference in the outcome of your claim.
+If the insurance company denied or terminated your benefits, or if you’re struggling with an ongoing claim, the guidance of experienced Philadelphia long-term disability insurance lawyers can make a significant difference in the outcome of your claim.

 Capitan Law is dedicated to fighting for disabled individuals against insurance companies.
-We work on a contingency fee basis, meaning you pay no attorney fees unless we recover benefits for you.
-To discuss your case with our compassionate and skilled lawyers, contact us online or call us at (267) 419-7888 today.
+We work on a contingency fee basis, meaning you pay no attorney fees unless we recover your benefits.
+To discuss your case with our compassionate and skilled lawyers, contact us online or at (267) 419-7888 today.

-Mental health conditions should not be treated differently than physical ones when it comes to disability benefits.
+Mental health conditions should not be treated differently than physical ones regarding disability insurance benefits.
 Let Capitan Law help you fight for the support you deserve.